SystemsApproach/sdn/access.rst

 Returning to the three interfaces called out in :numref:`Figure %s
 <fig-ric>`, each serves a purpose similar to the interfaces described
 in earlier chapters.
+The first two, **A1** and **E2**, are 3GPP-defined.
+The third, denoted **xApp SDK** in :numref:`Figure %s
+<fig-ric>`, is specific to the ONOS-based implementation (and similar
+in spirit to Flow Objectives).

-The first is the **A1** interface that the mobile operator's management plane—typically called the *OSS/BSS (Operations Support System / Business Support System)* in the Telco world—uses to configure the RAN.
+The A1 interface provides a means for the mobile operator's management plane—typically called the *OSS/BSS (Operations Support System / Business Support System)* in the Telco world—to configure the RAN.
 We have not discussed the Telco OSS/BSS up to this point, but it safe to assume such a component sits at the top of any Telco software stack.
 It is the source of all configuration settings and business logic needed to operate a network.
 You can think of it as the RAN counterpart to gNMI/gNOI.

-The second is the **E2** interface that the Near-RT RIC uses to control the underlying RAN elements.
+The E2 interface that the Near-RT RIC uses to control the underlying RAN elements.
 You can think of it as the RAN counterpart to OpenFlow.
 A requirement of the E2 interface is that it be able to connect the Near-RT RIC to different types of RAN elements.
 This range is reflected in the API, which revolves around a *Service Model* abstraction.
 The idea is that each RAN element advertises a Service Model, which effectively defines the set of RAN Functions the element is able to support.
 The RIC then issues a combination of the following four operations against this Service Model.

 * **Report:** RIC asks the element to report a function-specific value setting.
 * **Insert:** RIC instructs the element to activate a user plane function.